Two per cent measurement of $H_0$ from Cepheids alone: Methodology

 An important systematic uncertainty is the manner in which the sample was selected, in particular the impact of ``unobserved'' data (see e.g.~\citealt{gelman04,Kelly_2007,Kelly_2008,Messenger_2013}).
 Here, we begin more generally with the problem of inference from a flux- or redshift-limited survey, largely following~\citet{Kelly_2008}.
 To make things more concrete, this formalism will be used notably to describe the population of Cepheid hosts.
 It is nonetheless fairly general and we will keep it that way till Section~\ref{sec:SN_magnitude}.

 Let ${\bm{d}}_i$ denote some observed data vector for the $i$\textsuperscript{th} source, with source parameters $\bm{\theta}_i$ drawn from a population characterised by $\bm{\Lambda}$ (e.g.~the luminosity function or the standardised \ac{SN} absolute magnitude).
-To simplify, we assume that there is no angular selection, except maybe a simple masking operation on the sky.
-The vector of all angular positions $\hat{u}_i$ is defined as $\bm{\hat{u}}$.
-The prior on the angular positioning is thus

-where $M$ is mask function being one if the region is observable and zero otherwise.
+The vector $\bm{\theta}_i$ contains the true sky position and $\bm{d}_i$ the observed one.
+We typically take the angular observation as noiseless, yielding a Dirac-delta likelihood.
+The sky-position prior, more naturally cast jointly with the distance prior as a prior on the 3D position, nevertheless enters the generative process.
 We define $S_i$ as the detection indicator, where $S_i = 1$ if the $i$\textsuperscript{th} source is detected and $S_i = 0$ otherwise.
 If those observations are independent, apart through the population parameter, the likelihood of all data $\bm{d}$ is a product over the likelihoods of the $n$ detected and $N-n$ undetected objects multiplied by their detection indicators.
 We must multiply by a binomial coefficient $C_n^N \equiv N!/(n!(N-n)!)$ to account for the number of ways of selecting $N-n$ undetected objects out of $N$:

 where $\mathcal{A}_{\rm obs}$ and $\mathcal{A}_{\rm mis}$ are the set of observed and unobserved sources respectively. $N$, the total number of galaxies that would have been detected were there no selection, acts as a nuisance parameter in this likelihood.
-We may multiply by the prior of angular positioning to get the joint likelihood of $\mathbf{d}$ and $\bm{\hat{u}}$:

-We can now integrate Eq.~\eqref{eq:sel_full} over the unobserved data, including their unknown angular positioning, to produce the observed data likelihood:
+We can now integrate Eq.~\eqref{eq:sel_full} over the unobserved data to produce the observed data likelihood:

 where we have used the fact that